 This study confirms the trend of browning that has been seen over many northern areas (Monteith et al. 2007; de Wit et al. 2017), and that in northern boreal areas also is associated with increased terrestrial vegetation (Larsen et al. 2011; Finstad et al. 2016).
 While this has been linked to decreased ecosystem productivity owing to increased light attenuation (Karlsson et al. 2009; Thrane et al. 2014), we here also provide evidence for a subtler biotic impact promoted by increased attenuation of harmful short-wave radiation.
 The survey over a wide range of fish-free high latitude sites clearly suggest 3.5 mg DOC/L as an approximately threshold for the presence Chaoborus.
 It should be noted that this level does not strictly correlate with altitude, e.g. it is unlikely to be an altitude (or rather temperature) effect in disguise.
 The level corresponds to previous analysis of extensive DNA damage in C. nyblaei in alpine ponds at TOC concentrations of 3.9 mg/L (Lindholm et al., 2016).

 The attenuation of short-wave radiation, and notably UV-B, decreases exponentially when DOC concentrations drop below 3 mg/L (Scully & Lean, 1994; Laurion et al., 1997; Thrane et al., 2014), leading to a corresponding accelerating increase in DNA damage (Wolf et al., 2017).
 The effect is enhanced in alpine shallow ponds both due to intensified UV-B load (Blumentaler et al., 1992) and the lack of deeper sheltering refugia.
 Low temperatures are likely to slow down photorepair capacity, too.
-It thus seems probable that water transparency (and depth) are main factor constraining the range of phantom midges in alpine clear water bodies (Boeing et al., 2004; Nagiller & Sommaruga, 2009), and the further browning of boreal and arctic regions will promote range extensions of such UV sensitive predators, with subsequent effects on planktonic biodiversity (Lindholm et al., 2016).
+It thus seems probable that water transparency (and depth) are main factor constraining the range of phantom midges in alpine clear water bodies (Boeing et al., 2004; Nagiller & Sommaruga, 2009), and the further browning of boreal and arctic regions will promote range extensions of such UV sensitive predators with subsequent effects on planktonic biodiversity (Lindholm et al., 2016).
 Our findings are in line with Taylor et al. (2015) who found that Nearctic Chaoborids recently have extended their range northwards with 500 km, due to tundra melt and tow dams.

 A considerable body of literature reports on oviposition choice and habitat preferences on aquatic insects (Resetarits, 1996; Reiskind & Wilson, 2004; Fader & Juliano, 2014), and both visual, olfactory and tactile responses are known.
 Species which deposit their egg rafts on the water surface are shown to use tactile stimuli in order to evaluate water properties prior to oviposition (Bentley & Day, 1989).
 Asmare et al. (2017) found that Anopheles arabiensis preferred volatiles from water submerging Poaceae grasses over Thypha latifolia, pointing to subtle sensory abilities to recognize organic substances.
 Our laboratory experiment clearly supports the hypothesis that Chaoborus nyblaei is able to identify differences in local TOC concentration, and to choose oviposition site accordingly.
 These findings are also in support of with previous studies, demonstrating that Chaoborids avoid ponds of fish or backswimmers (Petranka & Fakhoury, 1991; Berendonk, 1999; Berendonk & Bonshall, 2002).
 Such oviposition preference is clearly an evolutionary more rewarding strategy than random oviposition with major losses of eggs and larvae due to predation of UV-exposure.